 Under the Credit Facility, the Company is obligated to comply with certain financial covenants requiring the Company to maintain a Consolidated Leverage Ratio of no more than 3.25 to 1 and a Consolidated Interest Coverage Ratio of no less than 3.00 to 1.
-As defined by the Credit Facility's indenture, the Consolidated Leverage Ratio is the ratio of consolidated indebtedness as of such date to consolidated EBITDA (Earnings Before Interest, Taxes, Depreciation and Amortization) for the previous four fiscal quarters and the Consolidated Interest Coverage Ratio is the ratio of consolidated interest expense, in each case for the previous four consecutive fiscal quarters.
+As defined by the Credit Facility's indenture, the Consolidated Leverage Ratio is the ratio of consolidated indebtedness as of such date to consolidated EBITDA for the previous four fiscal quarters, and the Interest Coverage Ratio is the ratio of consolidated EBITDA to consolidated interest expense, in each case for the previous four consecutive fiscal quarters.
 EBITDA is defined by the indenture to include proforma EBITDA of acquisitions and to exclude certain items like non-cash charges.
 Additionally, the Credit Facility contains certain limitations on additional indebtedness, asset or equity sales, and acquisitions.
 Dividends and other distributions are permitted so long as after giving effect to such dividend or stock repurchase, there is no event of default.

-As of January 31, 2009, the Company had no borrowings under the Credit Facility, and the Company was in compliance with all current Credit Facility covenants.
+As of April 30, 2009, the Company had no borrowings under the Credit Facility, and the Company was in compliance with all Credit Facility financial covenants.
 The availability under the Credit Facility is a function of both the facility amount utilized and meeting covenant requirements.
-Although there were no borrowings on the Credit Facility and there was only \$6.0 million of outstanding letters of credit under the Credit Facility, the aggregate availability under the Credit Facility was limited by the Consolidated Leverage Ratio resulting in an availability of \$204.2 million at January 31, 2009.
+Although there were no borrowings on the Credit Facility and there was only \$5.8 million of outstanding letters of credit under the Credit Facility, the aggregate availability under the Credit Facility was limited by the Consolidated Leverage Ratio resulting in an availability of \$129.7 million at April 30, 2009.